nelsonjchen/mindflakes.com/content/blog/posts/2013-04-14/and-suddenly-nearly-a-decade-later-a-blog-appears/index.md

 really showcase my work over the next few sessions.
 I'm going to have to decide what to do about images and what to do with the flexibility that Zurb Foundation offers me.

+As for what to write, I think I have that settled.